addff/2310-CSP600/CSP600 Report/SAIYIDAH NAFISAH BINTI MOHAMAD KAMAL/CHAPTER 1/README.md

 ## Problem Statement
 ## Objective
-1.To design the kindergarten management system for Anje International Quranic Preschool to make a systematic and centralized system
+1. To design the kindergarten management system for Anje International Quranic Preschool to make a systematic and centralized system
-2.To develop a mobile application kindergarten management system for Anje International Quranic Preschool using authentication for securing data management.
+2. To develop a mobile application kindergarten management system for Anje International Quranic Preschool using authentication for securing data management.
-3.To evaluate the mobile application kindergarten management system for Anje International Quranic Preschool using user acceptance testing and functionality testing
+3. To evaluate the mobile application kindergarten management system for Anje International Quranic Preschool using user acceptance testing and functionality testing

 ## Project Scope
 ## Project Significant